thepurecollective/developer/brands/widget/readme.md

 Your Site ID is restricted to your brand website root domain.
 You can test using (like in the working example) localhost:3001 or localhost:3002 for testing purposes.
 If you have a staging or development site you would like to add to the whitelist - please provide that URL to your account manager.

 ##### We use React/js and the script loads before we render the user selected SKU.
 How can we make this work?
-In this case you can call ```window.PureIRL.enableButtons()``` after you know that the attribute has been rendered.
+In this case, you can call ```window.PureIRL.enableButtons()``` after you know that the attribute has been rendered.

 ##### Can I include multiple buttons on a page?
 Our recommendation is to have a single button per page where the consumer selects their options/fitment.
-However in a pinch or if you have a grid of fitment based SKUs on a page it is possible to include a button for each SKU.
+However, in a pinch or if you have a grid of fitment-based SKUs on a page it is possible to include a button for each SKU.

-For any additional questions, plese contact [support@puremoto.com](support@puremoto.com).
+For any additional questions, please contact [support@puremoto.com](support@puremoto.com).